Ramune6110/Autonomous-Mobile-Robot-Project/README.md

 AMCL is used for localisation, with DWA local planner planner for path planning.
 ## Sensors used:
 1. RPLIDAR A1M8
+2. Arduino Mega 2560
-2. DC Motor
+3. DC Motor
-3. Encoder
+4. Encoder

 ## Robot production